ahmadezoji/resume_builder/README.md

 - Keep your resume facts honest; the assistant only polishes wording and reorders entries.
 - After processing, copy the rewritten text blocks or download the optimized PDF and cover_letter.txt for sharing.
-- Because PDFs are generated server-side, you can host this project and sell access to automated, role-specific resume tailoring on marketplaces (Gumroad, Ko-fi, etc.).
-Provide your users with their own OpenAI key or proxy the requests through yours with appropriate usage controls.
+- Because PDFs are generated server-side, you can host this project and sell access to automated, role-specific resume tailoring